 The plot is garbage.
 It just relies on cheap cliff hangers and plot twist to keep the audience watching every single episode.

-The humour is forced and is inserted whenever possible.
+The humour is forced and inserted wherever possible.

 The execution is subpar.

-I find it difficult to take this show seriously when it possesses such appallingly ridiculous logic.
+It is difficult to take this show seriously when its logic is

-A myriad of plot conveniences run rampant, especially in battle spoiling my mood.
-Also, the main character, Xin, receives special treatment because he's the main character as opposed to any logical consequence of the plot.
+A myriad of plot conveniences run rampant, especially in battle spoiling the mood.
+Also, the protagonist Xin receives special treatment because he’s the main character as opposed to any logical consequence of the plot.